Freakonomics book cover

 Steven Levitt

 Steven D. Levitt is a professor of economics at the University of Chicago, best known for his work on crime and incentives.
 Stephen J. Dubner is a journalist and radio host, co-author of the Freakonomics series, and creator of the Freakonomics Radio podcast.
-Together, they have popularized economic thinking for a broad audience through their books and media projects.
+Together, they have helped popularize economic and behavioral thinking for a broad audience by turning complex social questions into engaging, accessible stories.
+Their collaborative style blends Levitt’s analytical approach with Dubner’s narrative skill, making the Freakonomics books especially effective for readers who want to better understand how people think, choose, and respond to incentives.

 Get This Summary in Your Preferred Format